ElonH/opde/README.md

 ### Advance Usage
 #### SDK compile

-if there is not exist your favourite package or you need to compile your private packages running on this firmware, the better way is that using SDK to compile packages.

 - without building the whole openwrt.
 - build newer version packages
 - build private packages.
 - ...

-Note: SDK shouldn't build kernel packages.
+Note: shouldn't use SDK to build kernel packages.

 TODO: a document that how to setup SDK environment